Christophertdoc/convert-drone-detection-model/README.md

-# Convert a YOLOv11 Drone Detection Model into a Mobile-Optimized TFLite Format
+# Convert YOLOv11 Drone Detection Model into Mobile-Optimized TFLite Format

 This notebook shows how to take an existing YOLOv11 model and convert it into a format that is better suited for running on mobile devices.
 To demonstrate this, the notebook does the following: